How to Knit a Chunky Poncho Sweater

 • Skill Level: Beginner & Advanced Beginner

-• PDF Format: Printer Friendly
+• PDF Format: Printer-Friendly

 • Bonus: Videos

-• Knit Flat (Back & Forth)
+• Knit Flat

 • Knit & Purl Stitches

-• Clean Edge (optional)
+• Clean Edge (advanced version only)

-• No shaping, increases or decreases
+• No shaping, meaning no increase or decrease stitches

 4” (10 cm) square knit flat in stockinette stitch.

-Before Blocking: 9 STS & 13 rows
+Before steaming: 9 STS & 13 rows

-After Blocking: 8 STS & 14 rows
+After steaming: 8 STS & 14 rows

 Not reversible.